 Threat actors are masquerading as executives on social media for purposes of stealing credentials and damaging popular brands.
 Today, many executives have accounts on these platforms to network as well as post content promoting their companies.

 Unfortunately, it is easy for bad actors to create fake accounts and reach massive audiences by impersonating well-known individuals.
 These types of attacks are capable of spanning multiple social channels and can result in swift and devastating outcomes for both the executive, as well as their brand.
+In order to minimize the risk associated with impersonation attacks, security teams should put into place strong social media threat monitoring measures.

 Threat actors can use impersonation to abuse these social media accounts in a variety of ways.
 They can post negative or derogatory content pointed at a group of people or provide fake updates about the brand they appear to be connected to.
 Depending on the platform, this information can be liked, shared, or commented on by other users rapidly.
 Threat actors might even include another brand or highly visible individual in their post by adding a hashtag, allowing the post to reach an even broader audience and resulting in more damage.